orvi-tmp/learning-c-with-pebble/chapter02.md

 In addition to streamlining the development process, IDEs offer enhanced coding tools.
 There can be tools that analyze code; there can be editors that error-check your code as you write it.

-[CloudPebble](http://cloudpebble.net) is an online IDE that is specifically targeted to the Pebble watch platform.
+[CloudPebble](http://cloudpebble.net) is an online IDE that is specifically targeted to the Pebble smartwatch platform.
 It has the following elements:
 * A code-completing editor with syntax checking
 * A file server that will store your program files for you
 * A compiler that will work from the files stored on the file server